Italy and coffee are synonymous—so much so that Italy is often mistakenly credited with the discovery of this now-ubiquitous delight.

 Enter Angelo Moriondo, a Turin-based inventor who created the first espresso or “pressed out” coffee machine.
 It used steam pressure to brew large vats of coffee to satisfy the masses, but the machine was large and bulky, and the product of questionable quality.
 His machine never made it to market, but the idea was adopted and scaled down by Luigi Bezzera in 1901.

 Bezzera’s machine was easier to use but the product was wildly inconsistent.
 Luckily, his friend Desiderio Pavoni helped him perfect his design, adding a pressure-release valve and steam wand for foaming milk.
 Their machine finally hit the market in 1906 and was the first official “espresso” machine.
+It has evolved today into models such as the Bezzera Unica.

 Engineer Alfonso Bialetti took this popular new coffee style and combined it with the Italian ideal of coffee for all to create the moka pot in 1933, the first stovetop espresso machine for home use.
 His simple yet effective design allowed anyone to make a rich, espresso-style coffee from the comfort of their kitchen.
 The moka pot became so popular that you’ll hardly find an Italian household without one today.
 It has been replicated and adopted throughout the world.
 The design hasn’t changed in almost a century, and although there are many knockoffs available, Bialetti is still the most well known and trusted brand.